If you want to learn how to naturally sleep, this article is for you.

-This may be too difficult to implement on the weekends, but what about during the week?
+This may be difficult on the weekends, but what about during the week?

 (2) Before turning in, write down your “to do” list.

 If you go to bed feeling anxious about what you have ahead of you, you may have a hard time falling asleep or staying asleep.

 (3) Hot baths rock!

-Simply put, keep the electronics out of the bedroom and don’t use them right before bed, unless you are listening to meditation music.
+Simply put, keep electronics out of the bedroom and don’t use them right before bed, unless you are listening to meditation music.

 (5) Make sure the room that you are sleeping in is dark to enable your body to produce an important hormone called melatonin, which regulates the sleep cycle.

 Melatonin is your body’s way of communicating to you that it is time to shut down and sleep.

 One of the questions on the patient intake form at our clinic is “Do you feel well-rested in the morning?”

-That’s right.
-With 8 hours of peaceful sleep, you’re more likely to drop inches, age gracefully and smile more.
+With 7-9 hours of peaceful sleep, you’re more likely to drop inches, age gracefully and smile more.

 Still need more reasons?
 I didn’t think so.